-Each of the OEI Task Force members provided their recommendation on the Canvas CMS with the reasons for their recommendation.
+Each of the OEI Task Force members provided their recommendation on the Canvas CMS and the other software tools with the reasons for their recommendation.
 The two colleges were polled separately since each of the colleges must submit their own Institution Participation Agreement to migrate to Canvas.
 The other recommendations related to training, the migration tool, and other software tools were made assuming the OEI Task Force recommendation is to join the OEI for Canvas and the other software services.